 Los Angeles employers must provide employees with uninterrupted 30-minute meal breaks and two 10-minute rest breaks per 8-hour shift, during which the employee must be relieved of all duties.
 Neglecting this overtime law will mean that an employee’s agreed salary is not being met with appropriate working hours.

 Your employer cannot discourage you from taking breaks.
 For example, scheduling work in such a way that makes taking a break impossible or infeasible would be illegal.
 Employers who fail to provide employees with an opportunity to take uninterrupted meal and rest breaks may be liable for up to two hours a day of “premium pay” at the employee’s hourly wage rate.

-Let the Los Angeles employment law attorneys at Feldman Browne Olivares help you get the pay you deserve.
+Let the employment law attorneys at Feldman Browne, APC help you get the pay you deserve.
 Call (310) 984-1415 now.